docker-hy/docker-hy.github.io/data/part-2/section-3.md

 The idea is that broser makes _all_ requests to _http://localhost_.
 If the request has a url prefix _http://localhost/api_, Nginx should forward the request to the backend container.
 All the other requests are directed the frontend container.

 So, at the end you should see that the frontend is accessible simply by going to http://localhost.
-Buttons may have stopped working, do not worry about them, we shall fix that later.
+All buttons, except the one labelled _Exercise 2.8_ may have stopped working, do not worry about them, we shall fix that later.

 The following file should be set to _/etc/nginx/nginx.conf_ inside the nginx container.
 You can use a file bind mount where the contents of the file is the following: